Haunted Houses in Tennessee for Halloween 2016

 Nashville Nightmare – 1016 Madison Square, Madison, TN 37115

 Two haunted houses feature dark passages, wandering monsters, state of the art animatronics, an incredible special effects.
-Tickets to Nashville Nightmare are $17 for a single haunt or a combo ticket for $23.
-Night Terrors has 13 different scenes such as the Mortuary, Horseman’s Work, Cellar Dwellers, Salem’s Graveyard and more.
-The separate haunt Dark Descent was a former contaminated CDC testing facility.
+Starts September 18th.
+Tickets to Nashville Nightmare are $12 for a single haunt or a combo ticket for $30.
+Night Terrors has 13 different scenes such as the all new Madison Square Mortuary, Harpo’s House of Horrors, Big Mamas Meat Packing Plant, Cellar Dwellers, and Underwood Asylum as examples.
+The separate all new haunt Horror High is based on high school.
+Your school was never like this.
 Where are all the people?
-Nashville Nightmare is open 8pm to midnight on September dates and 7:30 pm to 12:30 am on October weekend dates.
-The haunt is open Friday and Saturday nights on September 13, 14, 20, 21, 27, 28 and October 4, 5, 11, 12, 18, 19, 25, 26.
-Also open October 13, 20, 27, 31 and November 1, and 2.
+It takes about 40 minutes to go through Night Terrors and 20 minutes for Horror High.
+Nashville Nightmare is open 8pm to midnight on most dates.
+Sunday nights are 7:30 pm to 10:30 pm.

 Devil’s Dungeon – 510 Davidson Street, Nashville, TN 37213

 This is Nashville’s most controversial and scariest haunted house.
 “A Night in Hell” with lots of blood, screams, and zombies everywhere.
-Tickets are $15.
-Devil’s Dungeon is open every Friday and Saturday night from September 13 through October 26 plus Halloween and Sundays in October.
+Tickets are $18.
+Devil’s Dungeon opens September 18th.
+It is open Friday and Saturday from 8:00 pm until 1:00 am or 7:00 pm to 10:00 pm on other nights.

 Miller’s Thrillers – 1431 Carters Creek Pike, Columbia, TN 38401

 “This ain’t no McDonald’s Playland”.
 Miller’s Thrillers provides a full range of scary entertainment.
 Live zombies roam the woods with mutated bodies from the phosphate mines in the area.
 Spend some time waiting at the concession stand, entertainment zone, or bonfire pit.
-Tickets are $15 to Haunted Woods, $20 for Zombie Paintball Hayride, or $30 for the Combo pass.
+Tickets are $20 to Haunted Woods, $20 for Zombie Paintball Hayride, or $30 for the Combo pass.
 They are open from 7 pm to 11 pm.
-Attraction is open every Friday and Saturday from September 27th through November 2nd plus October 20, 27, and 31st.
+Attraction is open every Friday and Saturday from September 25th through October 31st.

 Dead Land Haunted Woods – 7040 Murfreesboro Road, Lebanon, TN 37090

 There are three terrifying trail attractions at Dead Land.
 They are The Portal, The Maze of Screams, and The Curse.
 Weekends they are open from 7 pm until midnight.
-Attraction is open every Friday and Saturday from September 27th through November 2nd plus Halloween night.
-A $30 ticket gets you into all three trails.
+Attraction is open every Friday and Saturday starting September 18th.
+There are single attraction tickets or combo packages to get you into all three trails.

 Scream Creek Haunted Woods – 1765 Martins Chapel Church Rd., Springfield, TN 37172

 Scream Creek is located at the Honeysuckle Hill Farm.
 The farm is open all year with various daytime train rides, hayrides, food concessions, and souvenirs for children and families.
-At night the terror is for adults on Friday and Saturday nights starting at dusk until 11 pm.
-Tickets to Scream Creek are $15.95 or $20.95 as a combo for the farm and 10 acres of flashlight corn maze and the new House of Terror.
+At night the terror is for adults on Friday and Saturday nights starts at dusk until 11 pm.
+Tickets to Scream Creek are $17.95 or $25.95 as a combo for the farm and 10 acres of flashlight corn maze and the new House of Terror.
+Also the new Zombie Apocalypse is included in the combo.
 Lots of screams and fun at Scream Creek.
+Opens October 2nd.

 Bloody Acres Haunted Woods – 318 Big Station Camp Blvd., Gallatin, TN 37066.

 “Warning the woods has been infected”.
 Bloody Acres has 14 acres of blood and gore on wooded trails with various rooms and scenes of screams.
 Tickets are $15.
 The haunt is open Fridays and Saturdays from 7 pm to 1 pm and from 7 pm to 11 pm on Sundays and weeknights during Halloween week.
-Enjoy the screams from September 13th through October 31st.
+Enjoy the screams starting September 25th.

 Creepy Hollow Haunted Woods, 2133 Joe Brown Road, Spring Hill, TN 37172

 “One of the Best Haunted Houses and Haunted Woods in middle Tennessee minutes from Nashville.”
-Creepy Hollow is open from dark to 11 pm on Fridays and Saturdays from October 4th through November 2nd plus Halloween night.
-Tickets are $17 for the 3 attractions plus $5 for the Headless hayride.
+Creepy Hollow is open from dark to 11 pm on Fridays and Saturdays starting September 25th.
+Tickets are $20 for the 3 attractions plus $5 for the Headless hayride.
 Free parking plus lots of music, concessions, and scares.
 Scream all you want.
 What is your favorite haunt?
-Choose from Headless Horseman’s Hayride, Merciless Maze, and Haunted House.
+Choose from Haunted Woods, Merciless Maze, and Haunted House.

 Mad House Haunt- 214 McCown Dr., Lebanon, TN 37087